enducary/ENDU/README.md

 # ENDU
-ENDU | LUA Aim Assisting, Typically Used For ROBLOX Games.
+ENDU | LUA Aim Assist, Typically Used For ROBLOX Games.